arcionlabs/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 2. Grant ```INSERT```, ```UPDATE```, and ```DELETE``` privileges to the user configured for replication

-3. Navigate to the extractor configuration file:
+3. From `$REPLICANT_HOME`, navigate to the extractor configuration file:
    ```BASH
    vi conf/src/oracle.yaml
    ```